-Name of Center:Putnam Independent Living ServicesAddress:1961 Route 6, 2nd Floor, Carmel, NY 10512Contract Number:C010997Report Period:October 1, 2013 - September 30, 2014Contact Person:Joe Bravo, Executive DirectorBoard President Authorization:Shelley Klein
+Name of Center: Putnam Independent Living Services

+Address: 1961 Route 6, 2nd Floor, Carmel, New York 10512

+Contact Person: Joe Bravo, Executive Director

+Board President Authorization: Shelley Klein

-- 1. To increase parental awareness of services for students with disabilities, a local school district will add PILS' website and mission statement to their website, under the link for "Helpful Student Links for Parents". - 2.
-As a result of PILS advocacy, a local school district will change its facilities' programs, services, policies, and/or procedures to offer or reflect a more integrated and inclusive approach. - 3.
+- 1. To increase parental awareness of services for students with disabilities, a local school district will add WILC's website and mission statement to their website, under the link for "Helpful Student Links for Parents". - 2.
+As a result of PILS advocacy, a local school will change its facilities' programs, services, policies, and/or procedures to offer or reflect a more integrated and inclusive approach. - 3.
 PILS will establish a written agreement with one human services organization to offer on-site Special Education Advocacy Training.
 This will be a regular post of its staff training for professionals who work with high risk children. - 4.
-At least one local school system or Committee on Special Education (CSE) will make a policy and procedural change in the development of transition plans for students with disabilities to include information on PILS, ACCES-VR, postsecondary education, other community based service agency and organization linkages, and benefits. - 5.
-At least one school district's office of Special Education, Pupil Personnel, or Special Education PTA/PTO will change its policies and procedures to routinely offer training for parents, professionals and students on the CPSE/CSE or transition process. - 6.
-One or more neighborhood-based organizations in a culturally diverse community will establish a policy to include as part of its informational materials, information about disability and early intervention/education services in both English and Spanish.
+At least one local school system or Committee on Special Education (CSE) will make a policy and procedural change in the development of transition plans for students with disabilities to include information on PILS, ACCES-VR, postsecondary education, other community based service agency and organization linkages, and benefits.